A REVIEW OF UNSPEAKABLE: A LIFE BEYOND SEXUAL MORALITY BY RACHEL HOPE CLEVES

 Historical truth vies with contemporary moralism

 This is a fascinating, important and well-researched book.
 In particular, the author has had access to the travel diaries of 'Pino' Orioli held at the New York Public Library, which recount Douglas' sexual encounters with boys during his and Orioli's walking tours of Italy.
 Besides his many casual encounters with street boys and boy prostitutes, Douglas also had a series of deeper attachments.
-One of the most important of his love affairs was with a poor London kid, thirteen-year-old Eric Wolton.
+One of the most important of his love affairs was with a poor London kid, twelve-year-old Eric Wolton.
 Later, he was to have a love affair with a fourteen-year-old French lad, René Mari.
 But he certainly liked younger boys as well, and his last great love was with an Italian lad, Ettore, who was nine when he and Douglas first met.
 All these affairs included sex, right from the very start.
 The evidence that Cleves has assembled makes it abundantly clear that Douglas' boys, on the whole, regarded their relationships with him as having been a positive experience.
 Far from thinking in terms of 'trauma' as they grew up and came of age, they would look back with wistful nostalgia at the times they spent with Douglas.

 This is simply a fact, but the author is very well aware that telling the truth can be a rather risky business in today's cultural climate.
 As she says at the beginning of the volume, “Writing or saying anything that might be taken as expressing sympathy for a pedophile is a surefire way to incinerate a career.” (p.
 2) Throughout the book, the author uses the voices of the children themselves to challenge modern assumptions about child sexuality – but will then herself fall into the contemporary discourse of moral disapproval.
 So, despite her admirable rule, explained in the Introduction, that she will use the neutral term 'sexual encounter' to describe Douglas' sexual liaisons with boys, she doesn't always stick to this rule.
 This gives the book a strangely schizophrenic quality.
 It is as though she imagines her reader as someone who is turning the pages with constant and increasing horror, disgust and outrage, and wants to assure them that she shares their disgust.